Boundary values for the charge transferred during an electronic transition: insights from matrix analysis: Hypotheses, notations, and background

 \subsection{Electronic transitions: density pictures}

-Let $\bm{\Delta}$ be a one-body reduced difference density matrix depicting the passage of a molecular system from a given ``state'' to another, with a fixed geometry and in the same basis.
-This passage can, for instance, be the electronic transition in the unrelaxed (respectively, relaxed) picture, and the $\bm{\Delta}$ matrix will simply be equal to $\bm{\gamma}^\Delta$ (respectively, $\bm{\gamma}^\Delta_{rlx}$).
-Alternatively, one can also use a one-body reduced difference density matrix to represent the passage from the unrelaxed to the relaxed picture of the electronic transition, and $\bm{\Delta}$ is then simply equal to $\bm{\gamma}^Z$.
+Let $\bm{\Delta}$ be a one-body reduced difference density matrix depicting the passage of an $N$-electron system from a given ``state'' to another, with a fixed geometry of the $M$ nuclei, and in the same basis.
+This passage can, for instance, be the electronic transition in the unrelaxed (respectively, relaxed) picture, and the $\bm{\Delta}$ matrix is equal to $\bm{\gamma}^\Delta$ (respectively, $\bm{\gamma}^\Delta_{rlx}$).
+Alternatively, one can also use a one-body reduced difference density matrix to represent the passage from the unrelaxed to the relaxed picture of the electronic transition, and $\bm{\Delta}$ is then simply equal to $\bm{\gamma}^\mathrm{Z}$.
+In any of these three cases, the $\bm{\Delta}$ matrix is symmetric.

-Once this ``departure/arrival'' one-body reduced difference density matrix has been identified, one can use the reduced density matrix theory to find the basis in which the matrix representation of this ``passage'' is the most compact (i.e., diagonal).
-Such a diagonalization produces the eigenvalues of the chosen $\bm{\Delta}$ matrix:
+Once this ``departure/arrival'' one-body reduced difference density matrix has been identified, one can use the reduced density matrix theory to find the basis in which the matrix representation of this ``passage'' is diagonal.
+Such an orthogonal diagonalization produces the eigenvalues of the chosen $\bm{\Delta}$ matrix — eigenvalues ordering is arbitrary here: